Step-Level Sparse Autoencoder for Reasoning Process Interpretation: Experiments and Applications

 \textbf{Evaluation Procedure.} We evaluate the method in two different settings.
 In the first setting, we use Qwen2.5-0.5B and Llama-3.2-1B, which \name is trained from, as base models, to investigate the effectiveness of \name in the self-enhancement of reasoning ability.
 Limited by the capability of the base models, we run our evaluations on 3 relatively easy tasks, including GSM8K, SVAMP, and MultiArith.
 To further test the cross-model transferability of {\name}, we employ the classifiers based on \name-Qwen backbone to score outputs from larger, frontier-grade models, including Qwen2.5-7B-Instruct\citep{qwen2025qwen25technicalreport} and DeepSeek-R1-Distill-Qwen-32B\citep{guo2025deepseek} on more challenging MATH-500 and AIME 2024/2025 benchmarks.
 This setting provides a critical testbed of whether sparse reasoning features learned from smaller models can generalize to effectively verify the reasoning from more powerful models.

 \textbf{Results and analysis.} Table~\ref{tab:ssae_results} presents the results of applying our Probe-Guided (PG) decoding strategy to \name.
 Across both \name-Qwen and \name-Llama backbones, PG strategy consistently outperforms the Self-Consistency baseline on all evaluated benchmarks.
 These results further demonstrate that the sparse feature vector inherently encapsulates the essential reasoning characteristics of each step, and that such attributes are highly predictable through simple linear probes.
-Empirical results on larger models are demonstrated in Table~\ref{tab:deepseek_results} in Appendix~\ref{apx:pgwv}, demonstrating the promising potential of the Probe-Guided strategy within the cross-model supervision framework.
-Notably, leveraging the \name to guide the significantly larger DeepSeek-R1-Distill-Qwen-32B yields a substantial performance gain on AIME 2024, improving accuracy from 86.67\% to 90.00\%.
-A marginal enhancement is also observed when guiding Qwen2.5-7B on the MATH-500 benchmark.
-However, this strategy exhibits clear performance plateaus on exceptionally challenging tasks (e.g., AIME 2025) or when the target model approaches performance saturation (e.g., DeepSeek’s 95.60\% on MATH-500), where it fails to surpass the Self-Consistency (SC) baseline.
-We attribute these limitations to representational capacity mismatch and out-of-distribution (OOD) generalization gaps.
+Empirical results on larger models are demonstrated in Appendix~\ref{apx:pgwv}.